Walter Blume (SS officer): Nuremberg conviction

 In 1945, Blume was captured in Salzburg by the Americans and brought to Landsberg Prison.
 He was tried at the Einsatzgruppen Trial for his crimes, including crimes against humanity, war crimes and membership of three criminal organizations, the SS, SD and Gestapo.
 The indictment specified Blume's direct responsibility for the murder of 996 people between June and August 1941.

 Concerning his motivation for helping to perpetrate the Holocaust, Blume said that he admired, adored, and worshipped Hitler because Hitler was successful not only in the domestic rehabilitation of Germany, as Blume interpreted it, but successful in defeating Poland, France, Belgium, Belarus, Bulgaria, the Netherlands, Norway, Yugoslavia, Greece, Luxembourg, Lithuania, Russia, and other countries.
 To Blume these successes were evidence of great virtue in Hitler.
 Blume believed that Adolf Hitler "had a great mission for the German people."

 Dr. Günther Lummert, Blume's lawyer, collected affidavits on Blume's character describing Blume's honesty, good nature, kindness, tolerance, and sense of justness.
 The Tribunal expressed "regret that a person of such excellent moral qualities should have fallen under the influence of Adolf Hitler."

 On 10 April 1948, Blume was sentenced to death by hanging, but his sentence was commuted to 25 years in a 1951 amnesty hearing, based on the "Peck Panel" recommendation.
 Blume was released from prison in 1955 after serving only ten years of his sentence.

 Second trial

 After 1957 Blume worked as a businessman in the Ruhr Valley.
 He remarried in 1958 and had six children (including two by adoption).

-In 1968 he was arrested and tried again by a state court in Bremen, together with his subordinate Obersturmführer Friedrich Linnemann, for charges related to the deportation of Jews in Greece.
+In 1968, Blume was arrested and re-tried by a state court in Bremen, together with his subordinate Obersturmführer Friedrich Linnemann, for charges related to the deportation of Jews in Greece.
 In spite of considerable evidence against him, all charges were dropped on 29 January 1971.
-Blume died in 1974 at the age of 68 years.
+Blume was released from custody, and died in 1974 at the age of 68.

 In 1997 a cache of luxury watches, rings, gold bars and gold teeth worth approximately $4 million, together with identity documents and Gestapo promotions belonging to Colonel Walter Blume were uncovered in Brazil in the possession of a family member, pawnbroker Albert Blume.